 Though the U.S. Forest Service and National Park Service have different mandates, they work together to protect the national heritage set aside on the Olympic Peninsula.
 Biologists share research results and managers consult with each other on the many issues that transcend park boundaries.
 Because, from the perspective of a soaring raven or a migrating salmon, no park is an island.

-Here in Olympic National Park, spotted owls found a stronghold against the habitat loss steadily encroaching on their territory.
-But the range expansion of more aggressive barred owls has now displaced spotted owls from most of these protected forests.
+In Olympic National Park, spotted owls found a stronghold against the habitat loss steadily encroaching on their territory.
+But the range expansion of more aggressive barred owls displaced spotted owls from most of these protected forests.
 If these trends continue, it is likely spotted owls will soon disappear from this part of their range.
 Only time will reveal if the spotted owl's haunting call will continue to echo among the park's ancient trees, a small voice for

-Hikes Around Dosewallips(Road washout adds 5.5 miles to trail mileages below.)
+Hikes Around Dosewallips(Road washout adds 6.5 miles to trail mileages below.)

-Last updated: February 16, 2018
+Last updated: February 1, 2022